- Propeller Performance Factors -

 Vr (ft / sec) = RPM x Prop Diameter (inches) / 229.2

-The translational velocity is simply the aircraft TAS expressed in feet per second, or:
+The forward velocity is simply the aircraft TAS expressed in feet per second, or:

 With the rotational and translational speed (in the same units, of course) you can easily calculate the helical tip speed: